a5311221/merchantApi/README.md

   "orderHash": "c55018f9017078d833124c603be839194a91a9adbf61bf0de5d800ddc8e07be0",
   "walletId": "r89fdk3mrf1d",
   "orderId": "order12345",
-  "orderPrice": "0.12 BTC" --> ask the customer pay 0.12 BTC regardless of the exchange rate }
+  "orderPrice": "0.12 BTC" --> ask the customer to pay 0.12 BTC regardless of the exchange rate }
 ```